-There are other types of rays present in sunlight, like UVA, which are more numerous than UVB and penetrate the skin more deeply, causing premature aging and wrinkling, in addition to the damage they do to the DNA in skin cells.
-When you see “broad-spectrum protection” listed on your sunscreen label, this is to help protect against these UVA rays.
+There are other types of rays present in sunlight, like UVA, which are more numerous than UVB and penetrate more deeply, causing premature aging and wrinkling, in addition to the damage they do to the DNA in skin cells.
+When you see “broad-spectrum protection” listed on your label, this is to help protect against these UVA rays.

 1. To moisturize before or after sunscreen?
 That is the question.